geeksterin/Dec21-DSA-Fundamentals/PracticeWeek/Arrays_vs_LinkedList.md

-### Hashing:
--   It's a one way function which converts any arbitary length input into a fixed length output.

-### HashTables:
--   Defination 1: It's a data structure which stores things in key value pair.
--   Defination 2: It's a associative array which makes use of hashing to store values using the hash output as key.

 ## Arrays vs Linked List.
 ### Strength of Array:
 -   Memory allocation is contiguous , ie searching is fast when compared to LinkedList